ocordes/telegram-fixedpingbot/README.md

 SERVERS=<CSV list: server:port[,server2:port2] ...>
 TIMEOUT=<timeout of the connection check in seconds, default: 10 seconds>
 CHECK_TIME=<delay between two checks if tunning from the command line, default: 300 seconds>
+STATUS=<True for checking all servers and send a message in any case, default: False (send only the server which are down)>
 ```

 Have fun!